omartin2010/jetson-object-detection/README.md

 - [ ] Ability to save image (for future trainings):
     - [ ] Save to temp file
     - [ ] Upload to blob
+- [ ] Add a system watchdog to monitor threads and processes and shutdown if important threads are failing... (like video capture)
 - [ ] Move video display to its own task
 - [ ] Improve model - take more pictures
 - [ ] Modify the mqtt processing for setting logging level so that dict can be:</br>